arrase/ai-shell-assistant/README.md

     ai-shell-assistant --prompt "What is the purpose of the os.path.join function in Python?"
     ```

-- `--file`: Loads the contents of a specific file into the agent's context.
-The assistant will take the contents of that file into account when responding.
+- `--context`: Loads the contents of a specific file or recursively loads all files in a directory into the agent's context.
+The assistant will take the contents of that file or directory into account when responding.
     ```bash
-    ai-shell-assistant --file ./src/main.py
+    ai-shell-assistant --context ./src/main.py
-    ```

-- `--dir`: Recursively loads the contents of all files in a directory into the agent's context.
-Useful for queries about entire projects.
-    ```bash
-    ai-shell-assistant --dir ./src/
+    ai-shell-assistant --context ./src/
     ```

 ## Shortcuts